surlykke/WindowArranger/README.md

 eDP-1: H[V['title=Window1' 'title=Window2'] T['title=Window3' 'title=Window4']]
 ```

 This will place a horizontally split workspace on output 'eDP-1', with two containers.
-The first _split vertically_ containing Window1 and Window2, the secoond _tabbed_ with Window3 and Window4.
+The first _split vertically_ containing Window1 and Window2, the second _tabbed_ with Window3 and Window4.

 A string like "title=Window1" is used to select a window, and is, in fact, passed on to swaymsg, in constructs like